 - Oil for shallow frying I like rice bran oil but veg oil, canola or light olive oil will work too

 If the chicken breast is of uneven thickness, beat it with a meat mallet, pestle or rolling pin to an even thickness, slightly under 1cm thick would be just right.
+Cut into 1-2 inch size pieces, no bigger.

 Mix the buttermilk and seasonings together then thoroughly coat the chicken with it.
 Cover and chill over night (a couple of hours in the fridge is the minimum I would leave it to get good and tender).